 California has long held and implemented its authority under state and federal law to reduce emissions from motor vehicles.
-The federal Clean Air Act provides California an exemption from federal preemption of state motor vehicle emission standards.
-[1] CARB has been granted both broad and extensive authority under the California Health and Safety Code (HSC) to develop and implement these standards to attain and maintain ambient air quality standards.
-[2] CARB is also mandated to "adopt rules and regulations... to achieve the maximum technologically feasible and cost-effective greenhouse gas emission reductions from sources", and to "ensure that statewide greenhouse gas emissions are reduced to at least 40 percent below the statewide greenhouse gas emissions limit no later than December 31, 2030."
-[3] With this authority, CARB has recently adopted the Advanced Clean Cars II regulations, which include requirements for 100 percent of new light-duty vehicle sales to be ZEVs (including battery-electric, fuel cell electric, and plug-in hybrid-electric vehicles) by 2035.
+The federal Clean Air Act provides California an exemption from federal preemption of state motor vehicle emission standards.^[1] The California Air Resources Board (CARB) has been granted both broad and extensive authority under the California Health and Safety Code (HSC) to develop and implement these standards to attain and maintain ambient air quality standards.^[2] CARB is also mandated to "adopt rules and regulations... to achieve the maximum technologically feasible and cost-effective greenhouse gas emissions are reduced to at least 40 percent below the statewide greenhouse gas emissions limit no later than December 31, 2030."^[3] With this authority, CARB has recently adopted the Advanced Clean Cars II regulations, which include requirements for 100 percent of new light-duty vehicle sales to be ZEVs (including battery-electric, fuel cell electric, and plug-in hybrid-electric vehicles) by 2035.
 As such, electric vehicle charging infrastructure is essential to enable ZEV utilization.

-Specific to CALGreen regulations, Health and Safety Code, § 18930.5 (b) as amended by Assembly Bill 341 in October 2013 allows BSC and other State agencies that propose building standards to allow for input by State agencies with expertise in green building subject areas.
-CARB staff has expertise in air quality and climate change, which is related to multiple building standards in the CALGreen Code.
-Since 2008, CARB staff has provided suggested changes to the CALGreen Code to ensure it is updated to support CARB programs and regulations including, but not limited to,
+Specific to CALGreen regulations, Health and Safety Code Section 18930.5(b), as amended by Assembly Bill 341 in October 2013, allows BSC and other state agencies that propose building standards to allow for input by state agencies with expertise in green building subject areas.
+CARB staff has expertise in air quality and climate change, which is related to multiple building standards in the CALGreen code.
+Since 2008, CARB staff has provided suggested changes to the CALGreen code to ensure it is updated to support CARB programs and regulations including, but not limited to,

-^[1] Clean Air Act, § 209(b), 42 U.S.C. §7543(b).
+^[1] Clean Air Act, Section 209(b), 42 U.S.C.
+Section 7543(b).